amirallami-code/travel-company-portfolio/README.md

 - Submit a pull request.

 ## License
-This project is not licensed.
+This project does not have any license.

 ## Contact Information
 If you have any questions or concerns about this project, please contact us at amirallami.dev@gmail.com